 Kentucky is the Bluegrass State and famous for its renowned Kentucky Derby, fine horses, its characteristic bourbon, and its typical tobacco.
 Yet the state should also deserve great fame for all the remarkable personalities that originated from here or that are associated with the state, and for a system of state parks that often is called the best in the nation.
-To find GED schools in Kentucky, click here.

-The Louisville symphonic Orchestra is truly leading the nation when it comes to classical music performances, and the city’s baseball team, the ‘Louisville Slugger’ plays also a role in the nation’s competition.
+The Louisville symphonic Orchestra is truly leading the nation when it comes to classical music performances, and the city’s baseball team, the ‘Louisville Slugger’ plays also a role in the nation’s competitiveness.
 Among Kentucky’s countless natural attractions is Mammoth Cave that includes two lakes, three rivers, and one like-real sea.
 Statesman Henry Clay, standing at Cumberland Gap, once spoke these famous words: ‘I think I’m listening to the tread of millions that are coming here’.
 And he was right, as indeed millions have come to follow in his footsteps.